ch-garcia/datacamp-sql/README.md

 This repository is for educational and personal learning purposes only.
 All content and materials in this repository are based on the curriculum provided by **DataCamp**, and their intellectual property rights apply.

-You can learn more about DataCamp and their courses on their website: [DataCamp](https://www.datacamp.com).
+You can learn more about DataCamp and their courses on their [website](https://www.datacamp.com).